Meet Our Clergy & Staff

 Closer to home, Fr.
 Malcolm enjoys serving on the Wenham Conservation Commission.
 He and Dolly, his artist wife of 50 years, enjoy sailing, collecting art, and being with their grandchildren.

-Assistant Rector and Director of Pastoral Care, email
+Assistant Rector and Director of Pastoral Care and Healing Prayer, email

 Fr.
-Ray’s personal interests include golf, cooking, and music.
-He and his wife Jan enjoy spending time with their two daughters and their four grandchildren who delight in keeping “Grampa” humble.
+Ray’s interests include, cooking, golfing and spending time with his family; his wife Jan of 61 years, his two daughters and his four grandchildren who delight in keeping grandpa humble

 Fr.
 Scott is a transplant to New England from the Wild West.
 He and his family moved to South Hamilton to attend Gordon-Conwell Theological Seminary where Scott completed a Masters in New Testament and a Masters in Church History.
 A member of CTR since 2010, he has served in a variety of positions including assisting with Alpha and Marriage Alpha, teaching Adult Education, and serving in multiple roles around the altar.